-Tim Finn will forever be linked with Split Enz above all else, but this elder statesman of New Zealand music has maintained a fascinating and prolific solo career for 30 years now.
+Tim Finn will forever be linked with Split Enz above all else, but this elder statesman of New Zealand music has maintained a fascinating and prolific solo career for almost 40 years now.

 Aside from amassing a solo discography now in the double figures, he scored international success with Crowded House during the Woodface era, produced quality work with younger sibling Neil in the Finn Brothers, and has written extensively for film and the stage.
 He is undeniably one of our most distinctive and distinguished voices, both as a lyricist and singer.

 It wasn't readily apparent at the time, but when Split Enz frontman Tim Finn took a break in 1983 from the band he co-founded to record his first-ever solo album, it was the beginning of the end for the group.
 The serious commercial success of that album, Escapade, would embolden Finn to quit the band in June 1984.
 Just weeks later, younger brother Neil Finn pulled the plug on Split Enz.

 After coming up with arguably the group's best ever album, 1982's Time And Tide, Split Enz was a band in need of a break, both from the rigours of international touring and from each other.
 Feeling creatively restless, Tim Finn approached his Australian record label, Mushroom, about making a solo record.
 After getting the thumbs-up, he headed into a Sydney studio with co-producers Ricky Fataar (Beach Boys) and Mark Moffatt, and an A-list cast of Australian players and backing singers.

 It reached No.1 in Australia and New Zealand, selling a formidable 175,000 copies after residing in the Top 20 for an astonishing seven months.